MARSHAL: Incentivizing Multi-Agent Reasoning via Self-Play with Strategic LLMs: Introduction

 \section{Introduction}

 The remarkable capabilities of Large Language Models (LLMs) have revolutionized numerous domains, enabling strong performance on a wide range of tasks from question answering to code generation~\citep{achiam2023gpt,team2023gemini}.
-However, many real-world scenarios, such as negotiation~\citep{bianchi2024well}, strategic gameplay~\citep{silver2016mastering,meta2022human}, and collaborative software development~\citep{qian2023chatdev, wu2024autogen}, inherently involve multiple agents interacting over long horizons.
-Enabling LLMs to cooperate and compete effectively within multi-agent systems is a critical frontier for advancing artificial intelligence.
+However, many real-world scenarios, such as negotiation~\citep{bianchi2024well}, strategic gameplay~\citep{silver2016mastering,meta2022human}, and collaborative software development~\citep{qian2023chatdev, wu2024autogen} inherently involve multiple agents interacting over long horizons.
+Enabling LLMs to cooperate and compete effectively within multi-agent systems (MASs) is a critical frontier for advancing artificial intelligence.

-While reinforcement learning (RL) has demonstrated remarkable success in enhancing the reasoning capabilities of LLMs~\citep{guo2025deepseek,team2025kimi}, its extension to multi-turn, multi-agent tasks faces two challenges.
+While reinforcement learning (RL) has demonstrated remarkable success in enhancing the reasoning capabilities of individual LLMs~\citep{guo2025deepseek,team2025kimi}, its extension to multi-turn, multi-agent tasks faces two critical challenges.
 First, the problem of long-horizon credit assignment arises in multi-turn interactions.
-As a sequence of actions collectively leads to the final sparse reward, accurately attributing the contribution of actions in each turn is inherently difficult.
-Second, multi-agent training couples heterogeneous roles with asymmetric information and different payoff scales, which introduces additional variance in advantage estimation that can destabilize the training process.
-Recent work~\citep{liu2025spiral} partially addresses these challenges in adversarial zero-sum settings, but many real-world tasks require both cooperation and competition within multi-agent systems.
+As a sequence of actions can each result in an immediate reward while collectively leading to the final sparse reward, accurately attributing the contribution of the action in each turn is inherently more complex than standard single-turn settings.
+Second, multi-agent training couples heterogeneous game roles with asymmetric information and different payoff scales, which introduces variance in advantage estimation, destabilizing the training process.